Choose your language

 6. Tap ‘Print’ in the upper right-hand corner.

 That’s it!
-Pretty simple right?
+Pretty simple, right?

 But wait, what is AirPrint?

-AirPrint is a built-in Apple technology that allows you to print wirelessly from your iPhone, iPad or MacBook without installing drivers or additional software.
-Most modern multi-function printers have AirPrint compatibility, and it works with any iOS device.
-All you need is a device and printer on the same Wi-Fi network.
-AirPrint will handle the rest.
+Most modern multi-function printers have AirPrint compatibility, and work with any iOS device.
+All you need is a device and printer on the same Wi-Fi network, and AirPrint will handle the rest.

 How to configure an AirPrint-enabled printer

-Now you’ve got two options: you can either set up your printer through the control panel or use WPS.
+Now you’ve got two options: you can either set up your printer through the control panel, or use WPS.

 Using the printer’s control panel.